HingOng/HingOng.github.io/_portfolio/portfolio-1.md

 Publication
 ====

 Ong, H., & Yang, D. (2024).
 Vapor kinetic energy for the detection and understanding of atmospheric rivers. <i>Nat.
-Commun.</i> (Accepted in principle).
+Commun., 15</i> 9428.